arcusmaximus/SottrModTools/Documentation.md

 you could overwrite a material by another and change just one texture reference, keeping the shader references and the other textures.

-## String modding
+## Text modding

 Apart from resources, you can also mod files.
-The most useful file to mod right now is pcx64-w\local\locals.bin, which contains all the strings displayed in the game: menu items, subtitles, outfit names/descriptions, and so on.
+The most useful file to mod right now is pcx64-w\local\locals.bin, which contains all the text displayed in the game: menu items, subtitles, outfit names/descriptions, and so on.

 As indicated by the file extension, locals.bin is a binary file, but the extractor automatically converts it to JSON for convenience.
-Once extracted, you can change any strings you like.
-To keep an overview, you can also remove any strings you don't intend to modify.
+Once extracted, you can change any text you like.
+To keep an overview, you can also remove any entries you don't intend to modify.

 Once you're done making changes, you can pack your (complete or partial) JSON file into your mod, making sure to use the same folder structure and file name as produced by the extractor.
 The mod